Despite COVID-19, construction continues according to schedule, says VP

 The COVID-19 outbreak has so far not impacted nor delayed the construction of the new MVHS Medical Center in downtown Utica.

 Bob Scholefield, MVHS’s executive vice president of facilities and real estate, has overseen the construction process of the new hospital, and Gilbane Building Company has provided MVHS the construction services and crew to get the project done.
+If you want to check out reliable excavating contractor serving Gresham, you can check it out from here!

 There were a few days where the crew was short-staffed and fell behind schedule.
 But despite the COVID-19 issues and setbacks, the team managed to work through the problems and get right back on schedule.